 Lymphovenous bypass is best performed within the first year of the onset of lymphedema.
 After the first year, the lymphatics themselves become scarred and the success of lymphovenous bypass decreases due to the fibrosis in the lymphatic system itself.
 In these patients, we choose instead, to use vascularized lymph node transfers.
 The vascularized lymph node transfer transplants viable lymphatic and viable lymph nodes in a vascularized manner to areas of edema.
 These lymph nodes act as pumps absorbing surrounding lymphatic fluid and pushing the lymphatic fluid through the efferent veins directly into the venous system.
 This mechanism of action is extremely useful as it can be performed at any stage of lymphedema even in patients with longstanding lymphedema.

 The location of the vascularized lymph node transfer can be customized to patient needs and overall desires.
 These can be placed in the wrist of patients with predominantly wrist and hand edema, in the area around the elbow of patients with forearm edema or in the axilla in patients with total arm edema.
-Axillary placement has the advantage of nonvisible scars and secondary benefit of exploration of the axilla for any constriction of the drain veins.
+Auxilary placement has the advantage of nonvisible scars and secondary benefit of exploration of the axilla for any constriction of the drain veins.

 The two modalities of lymphovenous bypass and vascularized lymph node transfer can often be incorporated at the same time.
 By incorporating both of these techniques simultaneously, patients are left with the highest likelihood of success for lymphedema management.

 Consultation with a surgeon at Houston Plastic, Craniofacial and Sinus Surgery will determine the feasibility of lymphatic treatment for you.
 Our surgeons will be able to customize a surgical plan for treatment of your lymphedema.
 Please contact us at 713-791-0700, or click the button below.